-AJN have also appointed a team to work on preparing the Company for the changes in legislation and ongoing compliance.
-The representatives of this team are Clare McGall (Operations Director) and Michelle Dawson (HR Manager).
+AJN Steelstock Limited has also appointed a team to work on preparing the Company for the changes in legislation and ongoing compliance.
+The representatives of this team are Clare McGall (Operations Director) and Michelle Dawson (Head of HR).

 If you have a complaint or wish to exercise any of your rights under GDPR please put your correspondence in writing to: